core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 For each target resource with an active group observation, the server MUST store the latest multicast notification.
 This applies also to the initial multicast notification INIT_NOTIF composed at Step 6 of {{ssec-server-side-request}}.

+It can happen that the stored latest multicast notification for a group observation reaches an age that is greater than its indicated maximum age, i.e., the option value of its Inner Max-Age Option, if present, or 60 seconds otherwise (see {{Section 5.6.1 of RFC7252}}).
+When this happens, the server MUST compose and send a new multicast notification for the same group observation, whose payload specifies the current representation of the target resource.

 ## Congestion Control ## {#ssec-server-side-congestion}

 In order to not cause congestion, the server ought to conservatively control the sending of multicast notifications.
 In particular: